pstaender/silverstripe-restful-api/README.md

 Ensure that you have defined [$_FILE_TO_URL_MAPPING](http://doc.silverstripe.org/framework/en/topics/commandline) in `_ss_environment.php` to run controller tests correctly (otherwise redirects will throw an user error for instance).

-### Increase performance
+### Better performance

-By deactivating blocking sessions, you can increase the response time.
+By deactivating blocking sessions, [you can decrease the response time](http://www.silverstripe.org/improving-silverstripe-performance/).

-Beware that none across request session will work anymore because persistent session storage is deactivated in that scenario (not needed in pure restful services anyway).
+Beware that none across request session will work anymore on your SilverStripe project because persistent session storage is deactivated in that scenario (not needed in pure restful services anyway).

 To activate this feature, add to your `_config.php`: